XanaduAI/QHack2023/README.md

 - **February 22**: Hackathon topics are announced!
 Time to get to work.

 - **February 23**: If you want to get a power up don't forget to make a partial submission with the `PowerUp` label.
-At 5PM ET we will no longer accept submissions for powerups.
+At 5PM ET, we will no longer accept submissions for powerups.

 - **February 24**: The teams that have uploaded the best projects will receive the power ups.